Centre for Inflammation Research

 Biographical Profile

-Karen Mackenzie completed medical training (Hons) and an intercalated BSc (Hons) in Immunology at the University of Edinburgh before completing a Medical Research Council funded PhD at the Centre for Inflammation Research, Edinburgh.
+Karen Mackenzie completed medical training (Hons) and an intercalated BSc (1st Class Hons) in Immunology at the University of Edinburgh before completing a Medical Research Council funded PhD in allergic lung disease at the Centre for Inflammation Research, Edinburgh.
 She spent time as a non-clinical Postdoctoral Fellow in the lab of Professor Andrew Jackson (Institute of Genetics and Cancer, Edinburgh) where she investigated immune pathways in a type I interferonopathy called Aicardi-Goutières disease (Nature, 2017).
-Karen then completed specialty medical training in Clinical Genetics and was awarded a MRC Clinician Scientist Fellowship.
+Karen then completed specialty medical training in Clinical Genetics and was awarded an MRC Clinician Scientist Fellowship.

 Honours and Awards